jnozzi/cocoadev.com/markdown/EmbeddedPythonProblem.md

 ----

-Take a look at Xcode's Python template/py2app's General/ObjC stub to see how they embed, initialise and invoke the Python interpreter.
+Take a look at Xcode's Python template/py2app's ObjC stub to see how they embed, initialise and invoke the Python interpreter.
 Pay particular attention to GIL (Global Interpreter Lock) related code, as that's where your current problem is.

-If you're still stuck after that, ask on the General/PythonMac-SIG mailing list [http://mail.python.org/mailman/listinfo/pythonmac-sig].
+If you're still stuck after that, ask on the PythonMac-SIG mailing list [http://mail.python.org/mailman/listinfo/pythonmac-sig].